 If you are really considering starting your own online business and quitting your day job, then the best way to get started is by taking my free 6 day mini-course on How To Create A Niche Online Store In 5 Easy Steps.

 This free 6 day mini course will provide you with an in depth introduction to the world of ecommerce.
-For most of you, this mini course should be more than enough to get started.
+For most of you, this mini course should be more than enough to get started and you’ll also receive weekly ecommerce tips!

 Step 2: Get A Feel For What It’s Like To Run Your Own Business